juan-carlos-trimino/IaC-cos-storage/README.md

 > archive_rules (Optional, list(list(object({enable = bool days = number type = string}))))

 IBM Cloud Object Storage "Archive" and "Accelerated Archive" are low cost options for data that is rarely accessed.
 For more information, see [Archiving and accessing cold data](https://cloud.ibm.com/docs/cloud-object-storage?topic=cloud-object-storage-archive).
+The default value is `null`.

 ```
 archive_rules = [